 My biggest gripe with cigarette lighter plugs is the fact that you only have to hit a tiny bump in the road and they will stop contacting, which in turn means what ever you were running, is no longer being powered.
 Of course, when the plugs are new they work OK, but over time they lose their spring and become totally useless.

 I lost count of the number of times in my 80 series where I pulled into camp to find the fridge had turned off because of the cigarette plug.
 They wobble loose, and often loose their spring tension over time.

-Compare them to an Anderson plug, and you have chalk and cheese.
+If you are looking at Anderson Plug vs Cigarette Plug, you have chalk and cheese.
+Anderson plugs are far superior in every single way; they’re waterproof, solid, durable, auto cleaning and pass current very well.
 Good luck trying to get an Anderson plug to wobble apart – you have to physically give it a pretty serious yank for anything to happen.

 I have since replaced both of the cigarette plugs for my fridge and freezer to Anderson plugs, and haven’t had a single issue since.

 Cigarette plugs are also terrible for good electrical flow.
 I constantly had issues with my 150W inverter not getting enough power and faulting out, and also the same for the newer Evakool Fridge.

 It would show low voltage, when in reality there was plenty of voltage and it just wasn’t getting through the plug properly.